BroganLBarr/BlandAltman/README.md

-# Bland-Altman plots
+# Bland-Altman plots (with proportional bias)

-This repository contains code used to analyse bias between measurements using Bland-Altman plots.
+Bland-Altman plots (1983) and their associated analyses can be used to graphically represent and explore the nature and level of agreement on scale ratings made by two judges.
+We propose this methodology as a useful supplement to traditional reliability analyses used in social sciences such as psychology, especially in cases where data is skewed or truncated and analysts wish to look at rater agreement in isolation.

+This repository contains code used to generate Bland-Altman plots when proportional bias is present (i.e. when linear regression indicates there is a non-constant association between rater differences and rater mean score).
+In such cases, limits of agreement (LoA) and 95% confidence intervals (CIs) should not be calculated in the traditional manner (Ludbrook, 2010).
+Instead, hyperbolic LoA and CIs should be calculated using the approximate method supplied by Carkeet (2015) as demonstrated below.

 ## Dependencies